kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 diversity as artists.
 I think that artists should try to stretch their limits as much as possible and try to diversify their tracks.
 Artists without a lot of diversity tend to corner themselves into a genre of complacency.
 The challenge of diversity is the fear of the loss of identity of the band as a whole.
 But BROCKHAMPTON has certainly proven their style which is what makes listening to their music really enjoyable and keeps things fresh.
 They make a statement with each track and they tell a story with the entire album.
 It's cohesive, despite having varying genres and definitely worth a listen.

+JEREMY: Brockhampton represents a wide array of perspectives, and that's well represented in this project.
+Each song is unique and diverse, yet arranged in a way that feels balanced.
+Of course, some common Brockhampton motifs crop up: sexuality, drugs, angst; but these topics are explored in new and different ways.
+All of this is accomplished with consistently excellent production and vocal performances.
+Standouts for me include most of the album, but if I had to pick just a few I would choose **BLEACH**, **ZIPPER**, and **STUPID**.
+SATURATION III is more than a satisfying conclusion to the trilogy.
+Between its eclectic tracklist, boundless energy, and unique sound, I think it should be regarded as a masterpiece.
+The collective set out with the ambitious goal of redefining pop music.
+While that might seem like a ridiculous claim to many, they've put in the effort to do just that.
+Three albums have been released in half a year and there's already a fourth on the way.
+Personally, I couldn’t be more excited to see what comes next from "the Internet's first boy band."